emsesp/docs/MQTT.md

 ## Monitoring the MQTT queues

 If you want more precise monitoring of the MQTT traffic I suggest using [MQTT Explorer](http://mqtt-explorer.com/).

-Using the `show mqtt` command in the Telnet console you can see the number of MQTT packages that have failed to publish (after 3 retries).
-You can also see if there have been any TCP or network disconnects to the MQTT broker.
+The console command `show mqtt` will show the status of the MQTT service and also the topic subscriptions and outbound publishing queue.